Compass words like “North” are usable with various confusing partner words and adjective endings

 COMPASS NOUNS WITHOUT PREPOSITIONS

-Compass nouns can be the subject or object of a verb with no accompanying words except the, like this:
+Compass nouns can be used as the subject or object of a verb, usually with the, to refer to a subdivision of a previously-identified country or area, like this:

 (a) The north is wild and uninhabited.

-In such cases, the reference is usually to the relevant part of a particular country or area whose identity has already been established.
-The reason for the is that compass nouns are normally countable – and hence always require the or a or equivalent (see 110.
-Nouns without “the” or “a”) – and the is better than a because a “unique” concept is being expressed (there is only one north, south, east and west in any particular place).
+The reason for the is that compass nouns are normally countable, a characteristic typically requiring their singular form to have the or a or equivalent (see 110.
+Nouns without “the” or “a”), and the is better than a because a “unique” concept is being expressed (there is only one north, south, east and west in any particular place).

-However, compass nouns without a preposition are also sometimes used without the to express the ultimate compass points of the whole world, such as the North Pole, e.g.:
+In an alternative use, compass point nouns are used with or without the to express the ultimate compass points of the whole world, such as the North Pole, e.g.: